Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Abstract

 \section{Abstract}

 Ultrasound (US) is a non-invasive yet effective medical diagnostic imaging technique for the COVID-19 global pandemic.
-However, due to complex feature behaviors and expensive annotations of US images, it is difficult to apply Artificial Intelligence (AI) assisting approaches for lung's multi-symptom (multi-label) classification.
-To overcome these difficulties, we propose a novel semi-supervised Two-Stream Active Learning (TSAL) method to model complicated features and reduce labeling costs in an iterative procedure.
-The core component of TSAL is the multi-label learning mechanism, in which label correlations information is used to design multi-label margin (MLM) strategy and confidence validation for automatically selecting informative samples and confident labels.
-On this basis, a multi-symptom multi-label (MSML) classification network is proposed to learn discriminative features of lung symptoms, and a human-machine interaction is exploited to confirm the final annotations that are used to fine-tune MSML with progressively labeled data.
+However, due to complex feature behaviors and expensive annotations of US images, it is difficult to apply Artificial Intelligence (AI) assisting approaches for the lung's multi-symptom (multi-label) classification.
+To overcome these difficulties, we propose a novel semi-supervised Two-Stream Active Learning (TSAL) method to model complicated features and reduce labeling costs in an iterative manner.
+The core component of TSAL is the multi-label learning mechanism, in which label correlation information is used to design a multi-label margin (MLM) strategy and a confidence validation for automatically selecting informative samples and confident labels.
+In this framework, a multi-symptom multi-label (MSML) classification network is proposed to learn discriminative features of lung symptoms, and a human-machine interaction (HMI) is exploited to confirm the final annotations that are used to fine-tune MSML.
 Moreover, a novel lung US dataset named COVID19-LUSMS is built, currently containing 71 clinical patients with 6,836 images sampled from 678 videos.
-Experimental evaluations show that TSAL using only 20\% data can achieve superior performance to the baseline and the state-of-the-art.
-Qualitatively, visualization of both attention map and sample distribution confirms the good consistency with the clinic knowledge.
+Experimental evaluations show that TSAL can achieve superior performance to the baseline and the state-of-the-art using only 20\% data.
+Qualitatively, visualization of the attention map confirms a good consistency between the model prediction and the clinical knowledge.